datomusic/drum-webapp/README.md

 This is a companion web application for the Dato DRUM, a sample-based drum machine.
 It is designed to facilitate firmware updates, sample management, and potentially advanced settings by connecting the Dato DRUM to a Web USB/Web MIDI enabled browser.

+It is very much a work in progress so the features below might or might not be present.

 ## Features

 *   **Device Connection**: Checks for Web USB/Web MIDI support and guides the user through connecting the Dato DRUM.